spotDL/spotify-downloader/README.md

 Shift+right-click on empty area and open cmd and type:
 ```
 "Scripts/pip.exe" install -r requirements.txt
-python.exe setup.py install
 ```
 Now to run the script type:
 ```
-python.exe Scripts/spotdl.py
+python.exe spotdl.py
 ```
 (you can create a batch file shortcut to run the script just by double-click anytime)

 ## Step by step Instructions for Downloading songs:

-First goto Spotify-Downloader directory by using ```cd && cd Spotify-Downloader``` (ignore this if you are on windows)
+First launch the script using the above command as mentioned for your OS.

 #### Downloading by Name:

 For example:

-◘ I want to download Hello by Adele, I will simply run the script and type ```adele hello```.
+◘ We want to download Hello by Adele, simply run the script and type ```adele hello```.

 ◘ The script will automatically look for the best matching song and download it in the folder ```Music/``` placed in your current directory.